KitQuietDev/rMetaCLI/SECURITY.md

 ## Reporting Vulnerabilities

-If you find a security issue in rMeta, please email [your ProtonMail] privately.
+If you find a security issue in rMeta, please email kitquiet@proton.me privately.

 Do not submit public issues for sensitive problems.
 Responsible disclosure is appreciated and will be reviewed promptly.